 Why it fails:

-- Dead workers leave orphaned locks
+- Dead workers leave orphaned jobs stuck in PROCESSING state

 - You end up building a state machine for job lifecycle